The Future is Now: How AI and Robotics Can Help Fight Disease

 The Take Away

-Much of futuristic imagination presents a somewhat frightening sense of the technological unknown, and many people take a kind of comfort in the thought that we haven’t arrived there just yet.
+Much of futuristic imagination presents a somewhat frightening sense of the technological unknown, and many people take a kind of comfort in the thought that we haven't arrived there just yet.
 But, on the contrary, we have arrived there.
-And it doesn’t have to be frightening.
-Technology can help us through this pandemic in so many ways—from everyday essentials like allowing us to work from home to front-line assistance for medical personnel.
-COVID-19 is changing how we interact with both technology and disease on a global scale, and it’s a perfect example of how AI and robotics can help fight disease in ways that bring relief to us biological humans.
-These new technologies do need to be employed responsibly, with consideration for ethics and privacy rights—but there’s no doubt that they can improve our safety and save lives.
+And it doesn't have to be frightening.
+Technology can help us through this pandemic in so many ways---from everyday essentials like allowing us to work from home to front-line assistance for medical personnel.
+COVID-19 is changing how we interact with both technology and disease on a global scale, and it's a perfect example of how AI and robotics can help fight disease in ways that bring relief to us biological humans.
+These new technologies do need to be employed responsibly, with consideration for ethics and privacy rights---but there's no doubt that they can improve our safety and save lives.

 If you're interested in learning more about AI and how it works, see our step-by-step guide to build, train & deploy ML models with Custom Vision and an intern project beating a video game level with ML.